ScriptCombo/wc-beanstream/README.md

 ### Install WooCommerce Beanstream Payment Gateway
-1. unzip the wp-beanstream.zip file and upload to wp-content/plugins directory.
+1. unzip the wp-beanstream-master.zip file and upload to wp-content/plugins directory.
 Then activate the plugin through the Plugins section in WordPress
 <br />
 2. Update Beanstream Admin Settings
 <br />